 At Seminole County Public Schools, student safety is as important as a well-rounded education.
-SCPS offers a range of safety initiatives including bullying prevention, support for the homeless and hungry, and drug and alcohol awareness.
-Special emphasis is placed on providing alternative programs and interventions for those students who experience truancy, misconduct, social and emotional difficulties, family dysfunction or other challenges that affect their ability to stay in school and perform in school.
+SCPS offers a range of safety initiatives including bullying prevention; support for the homeless and hungry; and drug and alcohol awareness.
+Special emphasis is placed on providing alternative programs and interventions for students who experience truancy, misconduct, social and emotional difficulties, family dysfunction or other challenges that affect their ability to stay in school and successfully complete their courses.

-Safety initiatives like these provide the knowledge, attitudes and skills necessary for students to graduate from high school as productive, independent citizens.Alternative Education Programs
+These safety initiatives are designed to provide the knowledge, attitudes and skills necessary for students to graduate from high school as productive, independent citizens.Alternative Education Programs

 Alternative Education Programs

-Mistakes and poor choices remove some students from the traditional learning environment but the SCPS system remains committed to their education.
-Working with community partners, SCPS provides alternatives to the traditional high school experience to offer students a second chance at the education they need.
+Mistakes and poor choices remove some students from traditional classrooms, but SCPS remains committed to their education.
+Working with community partners, SCPS offer students a second chance by providing alternatives to the traditional high school experience.

 Families in Need Fund